-The data obtained from the Front Line Demonstrations (FLDs) on Eco-friendly Management of Pests and Diseases in Chrysanthemum revealed that the flower yield in demonstration plots was significantly higher compared to the farmers' practice (check plots).
+The data obtained from the Front Line Demonstrations (FLDs) on Eco-friendly Management of Pests and Diseases in Chrysanthemum revealed that the flower yield in demonstration plots was significantly higher compared to the farmers’ practice (check plots).
 This improvement can be attributed to the adoption of eco-friendly approaches, including raised bed cultivation, effective pest and disease management, and improved agronomic practices.
 The yield performance comparison between demonstration and check plots is presented in Table 2.

-On average, the demonstration plots recorded a 9.87% increase in yield over the farmers' practice.
-Similar results have been reported by S. Lamptey and E. Koomson (2021), highlighting yield enhancement in Chrysanthemum through frontline demonstrations.
+On average, the demonstration plots recorded a 9.87% increase in yield over the farmers’ practice.
+Similar results have been reported by Lamptey and Koomson (2021), highlighting yield enhancement in Chrysanthemum through frontline demonstrations.
 Shalini et al. (2016) also observed an average yield of 139.70 q/ha in demonstration plots compared to 127.15 q/ha in control plots, resulting in an additional yield of 12.55 q/ha and a 9.87% increase in productivity through the adoption of improved practices during the study period.

 To assess yield gaps, the demonstration yields were compared with the potential yield of Chrysanthemum.
 This gap was categorized into two components: technology gap and extension gap.
 The technology gap represents the difference between the potential yield and the yield achieved under FLD conditions.
 A critical analysis of data (Table 2) indicated an average technology gap of 10.30 q/ha.
 This gap may be due to factors such as variations in soil fertility, crop damage from waterlogging, and limited farmer awareness regarding eco-friendly pest and disease control measures.

 These findings suggest the need for location-specific recommendations and micro-farming strategies to minimize the yield gap and optimize productivity.
-The results are in line with the observations of M. Sunil Kumar et al. (2021), who conducted similar studies on Chrysanthemum in Chikkaballapur district, Karnataka.
-Furthermore, Dilip Singh (2017) emphasized that the selection and treatment of quality seedlings plays a vital role in achieving higher yields in Chrysanthemum cultivation.
+The results are in line with the observations of Kumar et al. (2021), who conducted similar studies on Chrysanthemum in Chikkaballapur district, Karnataka.
+Furthermore, Singh (2017) emphasized that the selection and treatment of quality seedlings plays a vital role in achieving higher yields in Chrysanthemum cultivation.

-Table 2: Productivity, Technology gap and extension gap in Eco-friendly Management of Pest and Diseases in Chrysanthemum
+Table 2: Productivity, Technology gap and extension gap in Eco-friendly Management of Pests and Diseases in Chrysanthemum